 What is the International Baccalaureate (IB)?

-The International Baccalaureate (IB) programme is a globally recognized educational programme that offers a challenging and comprehensive learning experience for students aged 3 to 19.
-This programme uses a student-centred approach that focuses on developing research, critical thinking, and communication skills, providing a well-rounded education that equips students for continued academic and professional success.
+The International Baccalaureate (IB) program is a globally recognized educational program that offers a challenging and comprehensive learning experience for students aged 3 to 19.
+This program uses a student-centered approach that focuses on developing research, critical thinking, and communication skills, providing a well-rounded education that equips students for continued academic and professional success.
 Its main aim is to cultivate compassionate individuals who not only thrive in this interconnected world but also leave a lasting impact.

-Originating in Switzerland, the IB program has been adopted worldwide, spanning 168 countries and implemented in more than 5,000 educational institutions referred to as “IB world schools.”
+Originating in Switzerland, the IB program has been adopted wide-world, spanning across 168 countries and implemented in more than 5,000 educational institutions referred to as “IB world schools.”

 What Are IB Schools?